julianhyde/share/blog/_posts/2025-05-11-rewrite-morel.md

 Rust is an excellent language for building a data processing system.
-Though it is a high-level language with type safety and memory protection, it avoids the tax that is paid by most high-level languages, namely garbage collection and the unpredictable pauses that it can cause.
+Though it is a high-level language with type safety and memory protection, Rust avoids the tax that is paid by most high-level languages, namely garbage collection and the unpredictable pauses that it can cause.

-Rust also has a vibrant ecosystem.
-Enthusiasts are rebuilding the whole stack because it seems like fun.
+Rust also has a vibrant ecosystem; enthusiasts are rebuilding the whole stack because it seems like fun.
 That's mostly a good thing, because a rebuild is a chance to do things better.
 But sometimes it's a chance to make *different* mistakes.
-(I say this having been around for the [last revolution](https://hadoop.apache.org/), rewriting the DBMS as Java-based distributed system.)
+(I say this having been around for the [last revolution](https://hadoop.apache.org/), rewriting the DBMS as a Java-based distributed system.)

 Rewriting in Rust would incur an opportunity cost.
 It would take away resources from other goals, which I describe below.
 (If there were no